FiniteVolumeTransportPhenomena/PyFVTool/README.md

   * Averaging methods (linear, arithmetic, geometric, harmonic, upwind, TVD)
   * Divergence and gradient terms

+PyFVTool is a Python implementation of [A. A. Eftekhari](https://github.com/simulkade)'s Matlab/Octave FVM solver [FVTool](https://github.com/FiniteVolumeTransportPhenomena/FVTool).
+It was strongly inspired by [FiPy](https://pages.nist.gov/fipy/en/latest/index.html), but it has only a fraction of FiPy's features.
+Boundary conditions, however, are more easily (and arguably more consistently) implemented in PyFVTool.

 PyFVTool is under active development.
-Several test cases have been validated to match analytical solutions.
-More validation is under way, in particular through the use of this toolbox in ongoing research projects.
-Initial documentation can be found at https://finitevolumetransportphenomena.github.io/PyFVTool/.
-The documentation includes many [examples](https://finitevolumetransportphenomena.github.io/PyFVTool/examples/index.html) in the form of Jupyter notebooks.
+Several test cases have been validated to match analytical solutionsn with more validation under way, in particular through the use of this toolbox in ongoing research projects.
+The documentation can be found at https://finitevolumetransportphenomena.github.io/PyFVTool/.
+It includes many [examples](https://finitevolumetransportphenomena.github.io/PyFVTool/examples/index.html) in the form of Jupyter notebooks.
 From these examples, it is easy to understand how to set up finite-volume solvers for heat and mass transfer.

 ## Installation